briannaflynn/seg_utils/README.md

 #### Deploy classification model on images, returns dataframe (written to a csv file) containing file, prediction and probability values.

 # TODO:
 Update deployer to handle both classification and segmentation OR make a separate module for segmentation.
+Token test